Astor63/TPS-Mods/Gears Improvement/Items Improvement/Shields Improvement/Black Hole On Steroids/ReadMe.md

   - Initial public release

 - v1.0.1, November 20, 2018
-  - Fix the issue from a part of the improvement applying to the the *Supernova* by making a *Supernova Missing Material Fix* (available in *Fixes*)
+  - Fix the issue from a part of the improvement done to the *Black Hole* applying to the *Supernova* by making a *Supernova Missing Material Fix* (available in *Fixes* folder)

 ### Compatibility: